oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 ## Use Environment Variables for Secrets; a Precursor to Spring Vault

 Spring Boot applications can bind property values from environment variables.
-To demonstrate, create a `vault-demo-app` with OpenID Connect (OIDC) authentication, using the Spring Initializr.
+To demonstrate, create a `vault-demo-app` with OpenID Connect (OIDC) authentication using the Spring Initializr.
 Then add `web`, `okta`, and `cloud-config-client` dependencies, some of which will be required later in the tutorial:

 ```shell
 https start.spring.io/starter.zip \